I Wonder If I Take You Home: Critical reception

 "I Wonder If I Take You Home" was voted the eighth best single of 1985 in The Village Voice's annual Pazz & Jop critics poll.
 Robert Christgau, the poll's creator, ranked it twelfth on his own list of the year's best singles.

+John Leland of Spin called it a "lightweight but catchy teenage hip-pop click.
+The "should-I-or-shouldn't-I" question has rarely been presented with such a keen appreciation of the merits of saying yes."